Daddison307/Lab1/README.md

 # Lab1
 Addison Dugal
-\nCollaborated with Sidney Jensen and Evan Staben
+Collaborated with Sidney Jensen and Evan Staben